Landscape

 Boxwood Hacking

 My latest project, performed yesterday.
 We have some overgrown boxwoods on the side of the garage.
-Normally I wouldn’t complain about these, but they give a great hiding place for someone who wishes to attack someone who is returning home or who wishes to enter the garage through the window..
+Normally I wouldn’t complain about these, but they give a great hiding place for someone who wishes to attack people returning home.

 They look full in the picture, but don’t let that deceive you.
 They were actually quite spindly.